nuvibit/nuvibit.com/content/english/services/security/_index.md

         content: "There are numerous cloud security frameworks (ISO 27000 family, CIS Controls, BSI C5, NIST) with different scopes.<br><br>
                   We show you how to effectively measure compliance and respond appropriately when violations occur."

-      - title: "Security Event Management"
+      - title: "Security Finding Management"
         enable: true
         content: "An excess of security events can quickly render you helpless in a critical situation.<br><br>
                   We offer a cloud-native solution to bring your security events under control and streamline security surveillance."